Morsshed/SQL-Project-3-Products-and-Sales-Analysis/README.md

   ### Description
 Common Table Expressions (CTEs): Organizes intermediate results for readability and reusability.
 Window Functions: Uses AVG() OVER (PARTITION BY department_id) to calculate department-wise average salaries.
 JOINs: Combines employee data with department names via LEFT JOIN.String Concatenation: Combines first_name and last_name to form Full_name.
 Conditional Filtering: Uses WHERE salary > AVG_salary to filter only employees earning above their department average.Rounding Numeric Values: Formats salaries and averages using ROUND() for clarity.

-## Question- 8: top selling product category in each month
+## Question- 8: Top selling product category in each month

                       select * from products;
                       select * from categories;